Dawe000/LLMBroker/README.md

 # LLMBroker

 ## Overview
 LLMBroker is a decentralized platform that enables users to run large language model (LLM) inferences on idle computing hardware.
 By leveraging a distributed network of compute providers, LLMBroker connects those who need LLM services with those who have spare processing power, creating an efficient, cost-effective, and scalable solution.
+To ensure fair compensation for compute providers, LLMBroker utilizes the Flare Time Series Oracle (FTSO) to obtain real-time FLR-to-USD price data, stabilizing input token prices within its smart contracts.

 ## How It Works
 LLMBroker consists of three core components: